anonymous-function/anonymous-function.github.io/index.md

 because they bring a career of best practice and lessons learned; new leaders bring a fresh perspective and modern techniques.

-Anonymous Function events do not promote any particular leadership style but, instead, provide an environment in which engineers can learn for themselves which tools and techniques match their personal style.
+Lead in Tech events do not promote any particular leadership style but, instead, provide an environment in which engineers can learn for themselves which tools and techniques match their personal style.